11088 search results:

 (Image: Picto Fakten)

-• A description of the required cleaning results
+• Description of the required cleaning results

 Important:

-Performance indicators are to be chosen in such a way that they can clearly show whether the required performance was achieved.
-Especially suitable are easily quantifiable parameters, such as:
+Performance indicators should be selected so that they can be used to clearly show whether the required performance has been achieved.

 (Image: Quality control – Diagram)